What is a Headless CMS?

 REST API Benefits:

-- Widely understood by developers
+- Widely understood by developers across all experience levels

-- Excellent caching capabilities
+- Excellent caching capabilities through HTTP standards

-- Straightforward implementation
+- Straightforward implementation with any language or framework

 GraphQL API Benefits:

-- Request only needed data fields
+- Request only the data fields you need, reducing payload size

-- Strongly typed schema definition
+- Strongly typed schema definition for better developer tooling

-Headless CMS vs. Traditional CMS Comparison
+Headless CMS vs. Traditional CMS

-Traditional content management systems were designed during the early web era when content was exclusively destined for websites.
+Traditional content management systems were designed during the early web era when content was destined exclusively for websites.
 These monolithic platforms combine content management, database, server logic, and presentation templates in a single integrated system.

 Traditional CMS architecture locks content into a single destination.

-The Digital Transformation Challenge
+The Multichannel Challenge

 Today's organizations face increasing pressure to deliver consistent, high-quality content experiences across multiple channels: